-To calculate forces that the atoms experience, one needs to add a few more parameters in the INPUT file.
+To relax the atom position without change cell shape, one needs to add a few more parameters in the INPUT file.
 Below is an example for the Si dimer.
+In this case, the forces are calculated by default.

 '''

+suffix

-suffix Si2_dimer
+Si2_dimer

+calculation

-calculation relax
+relax

+gamma_only

-gamma_only 1
+1

+100

-nstep 100
+nstep

+force_thr_ev

-force_thr_ev 0.01
+0.01

+move_method

-move_method cg
+cg

+out_stru

-out_stru 1
+1

+trust_radius_ini

-trust_radius_ini 0.5
+0.5

 '''

-- nstep the number of ionic iteration steps. - force_thr_ev the threshold for the force, below which the geometry relaxation is considered to be converged.
+- calculation relax, relax atom positions with fixed lattice vectors. - nstep the maximal number of ionic iteration steps. - force_thr_ev the threshold for the force, below which the geometry relaxation is considered to be converged.
 The unit is eV/Angstrom. - move_method the algorithm used for geometry optimization.
-Possible choices are: - cg: Conjugate Gradient (CG) algorithm - bfgs: Broyden-Fletcher-Goldfarb-Shanno (BFGS) algorithm - sd : Steepest descend algorithm
+Possible choices are: - cg : conjugate gradient (CG) algorithm - bfgs: Broyden-Fletcher-Goldfarb-Shanno (BFGS) algorithm - sd: steepest descend algorithm